Skip to Content

 • Garlic: I recommend using two fresh garlic cloves, but measure with your heart.

-• Balsamic Vinegar: Adjust flavor using aged balsamic vinegar if you can find it.
-Aged balsamic has a slightly sweeter flavor that goes perfectly with the other ingredients.
+• Balsamic Vinegar: Adjust flavor using aged balsamic vinegar.
+It has a slightly sweeter flavor that goes perfectly with the other ingredients.

-• Dijon Mustard: Dijon mustard adds creaminess and helps emulsify the dressing.
+• Dijon Mustard: Dijon mustard adds creaminess and prevents the dressing from breaking.

-• HoneyHoney is a great way to add sweet flavor to the naturally sweet and tangy figs.
+• HoneyHoney is a great way to enhance the naturally sweet and tangy figs.

-• Olive Oil: Extra virgin olive oil is the base for fig balsamic dressing.
+• Olive Oil: Use the extra virgin olive oil as a base for the fig balsamic dressing.

 • Spices: Season the homemade dressing with salt and black pepper.